jbetz-jhu/BayesDLR/README.md

 coefficient) could indicate problems with model fitting.
 Parameters are constrained by default to be between -30 and 30 on the logit or log scale, except the mixing coefficient, which is constrained between -30 and 0 (i.e. below 50%).
+Constraints can be reset by the user.
 Users should check that parameters do not converge on the boundary of the parameter space.

 Since the two-component model is fit from a grid of starting values, analysts should look to see whether there are large differences in model